Number Two in Amazon Free Mystery Category - Over 30,000 downloads

-All of the are available on Amazon Kindle, Sony, Kobo, iPad, Nook, Diesel and Blio
+All of books the are available on Amazon Kindle, Sony, Kobo, iPad, Nook, Diesel and Blio.

-The in The Nexus Odyssey are available in paperback from online and .
+The individual books in The Nexus Odyssey are available in paperback from Amazon.

 Resident Fear has been awarded book of the month on www.sfbook.com for May 2012.